| *******************Home

 in the lending industry left out a lot of well qualified people however.

+How could that be, you ask?
 First of all, everyone's spending habits aren't

 the same.
 Someone with a limited income, a good coupon clipping ability